dmedri/roaster/README.md

 Edit, save and exit.

-Now, you can use the well-known build options described above, using SVN repositories by default.
+Now, you can use the well-known build options described above, using SVN repositories.

 ### SVN menu options

-With SVN repositories, either "branch" or "trunk", the first run will fetch all the needed SVN file from the repository.
-Next builds, get updates for local repositories.
+With SVN repositories, either "branch" or "trunk", the first run will fetch all the files.
+Local updates are the next step.

-Fetch latest _n_ repos (optional):
+Fetch latest 2 repositories (optional):

 ```{bash}
 $ ./roaster --svn-repo-fetch-all